 Objective: Accomplish full and fair participation by underserved communities in the transportation decision-making process.
-During project planning and development prevent the denial of, reduction in or significant delay in the receipt of transportation improvements by minority and lowincome populations; prevent dis-separate impacts to the minority and/or low-income populations in transportation services and projects.
-Be the ADA advocate for the community and educate the community on Civil Rights.
+During project planning and development prevent the denial of, reduction in or significant delay in the receipt of transportation improvements by minority and lowprior to the grant required expedited delivery with the construction contract signed by last day of December, 2017.